EvHaus/ev-2019-06-16/README.md

 ## Improvements

 - [ ] `yarn` is used purely for convenience and speed of development.
 This extra dependency can be removed in favor of `npm` instead.
-- [ ] All file metadata is stored in a static file.
-A database should be used instead.
+- [ ] All file metadata is stored in a JSON file.
+A database should be used instead to manage uploads and serving of existing info.
 - [ ] The `<Masonry />` component in `<DocumentsGrid />` is a bit inefficient as a result of the server-side rendering.
 There are some performance improvements to be had here to clean up the logic which decides when cell measurements should be redone.
+- [ ] Neither the frontend nor the backend API scale well to very large data sets.
+To solve this, pagination should be implemented on both the frontend as well as the `/api/documents` endpoint.
+- [ ] Accessibility tags have not be setup correctly on all elements.
+For example, the `<DocumentTile />` component returns a clickable element but doesn't have the right `aria` attributes set.

 ## Libraries